climateinteractive/SDEverywhere/notes/Using SDEverywhere to Make a Vensim Model into a Web Application.md

 ~~~

 If you are using your own web server, configure it to serve files from the `build/web` directory under the model directory.

+The files to deploy to a web server in production are found in the `build/web` directory.